Cats and cucumbers! Really?

-Many of us have most probably jumped or screamed at the sight of a spider or a lizard on the wall and noticed that there is an adrenaline rush that makes our heart race, and we feel a little jittery for a short amount of time.
+Many of us have most probably jumped or screamed at the sight of a spider and noticed that there is an adrenaline rush that makes our heart race, and we feel a little jittery for a short amount of time.

 After this sudden experience has passed, it takes a while to return to a normal state.
 The heartbeat slows down, the hormone levels start to normalize, and body posture eases.

 Is it really okay to feed a cat raw fish?
 Yes, but not too much!
 Read more!